8 Google Shopping Product Feed Optimizations You Should Make Now

 - Do your product titles or descriptions contain this keyword?

-This is an ongoing process–you may need to make updates to titles and descriptions as you notice new profitable queries emerging.
+This is an ongoing process–you may need to make updates to titles and descriptions of your products as you notice new profitable queries emerging in Adwords.

 4. Take Advantage of Categories